-3. At its meeting on 29th October 2014, the Cabinet considered a preliminary Medium Term Financial Strategy to 2017/18 for further consultation, including consultation with Scrutiny Committees, in accordance with the Constitution.
-In framing their responses to these budget proposals, Scrutiny Committees are being asked to consider both the spending and funding implications (including the impact on Council Tax) of any observations they may wish to make.
+3. At its meeting on 29th October, 2014, the Cabinet considered a preliminary Medium Term Financial Strategy to 2017/18 for further consultation, including consultation with Scrutiny Committees, in accordance with the Constitution.
+In framing their responses to these budget proposals, Scrutiny Committees were asked to consider both the spending and funding implications (including the impact on Council Tax) of any observations they may wish to make.
+Scrutiny Committees are considering these matters between 17th November and 24th November with an emphasis on proposals falling within the Terms of Reference of each Committee.
+A verbal summary of their deliberations will be given to the Overview and Scrutiny Management Board on 25th November.